practicingruby/practicing-ruby-paid/posts/v1/023-solid-design.md

-<i>Originally published as part of the first volume of the <a href="http://practicingruby.com">Practicing Ruby newsletter</a> on February 5, 2011.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Mendicant University</a>.</i>

 SOLID is a collection of five object oriented design principles that go nicely together.
 Here's a super brief summary pulled from [the wikipedia page](http://en.wikipedia.org/wiki/SOLID) on the topic:

  * Single responsibility principle: an object should have only a single responsibility.